skukla/vm-from-scratch/README.md

 By default, the Payment on Account method used to deduct a purchase amount from company credit is disabled and needs to be enabled before it can be used.
 To enable it:

 Navigate to `Stores > Settings > Configuration > Sales > Payment Methods`

+**Note:** If you're using the multi-website approach, set these settings at the website scope level for the Luma B2B Website.

 1. Payment on Account > Enabled: `Yes`
 2. Save the payment method